JioTV-Go/jiotv_go/README.md

 ## Features 🌟

-JioTV Go, an exciting project that allows you to stream Live TV channels on the web and IPTV.
-It's a web wrapper around the JioTV Android app, utilizing the same API to fetch and stream channels.

 - 📺 Stream Live TV channels, just like in the JioTV Android app.
 - 🎬 M3U playlist support for IPTV.
 - 🌐 Web interface for watching Live TV.